unitedstates/congress-legislators/README.md

 	* bioguide_previous: When bioguide.congress.gov mistakenly listed a legislator under multiple IDs, this field is a *list* of alternative IDs.
 (This often ocurred for women who changed their name.)
 The IDs in this list probably were removed from bioguide.congress.gov but might still be in use in the wild.

 * name
-	* first: The legislator's first name.
-Sometimes a first initial and period (e.g. in W. Todd Akin), in which case it is suggested to not use the first name for display purposes.
+	* first: The legislator's given name.
+When a legislator uses a first initial and their middle name, this field combines both as a single string value with a space.
 	* middle: The legislator's middle name or middle initial (with period).
+The middle name is generally not used when displaying a legislators name.
+When it is, it is included in the `first` name field.
 	* last: The legislator's last name.
 Many last names include non-ASCII characters.
 When building search systems, it is advised to index both the raw value as well as a value with extended characters replaced with their ASCII equivalents (in Python that's: u"".join(c for c in unicodedata.normalize('NFKD', lastname) if not unicodedata.combining(c))).
 	* suffix: A suffix on the legislator's name, such as "Jr." or "III".
 	* nickname: The legislator's nick name when used as a common alternative to his first name.